zhelgadis/Epic.NET/_posts/2011-09-25-governance-and-copyright.markdown

 (of which I almost invested one-tenth till now).
 I have to keep the governance model cheap to concentrate on development.

-This should not to discourage contributors: I value synthesis a lot and I hate to leave a debate before a global consensus has been reached.
+This should not discourage contributors: I value synthesis a lot and I hate to leave a debate before a global consensus has been reached.
 Generally speaking, I never impose my own opinion (but I'm quite good to argue).